yuenm18/bind-ui/README.md

 # BIND UI

-A simple web client for BIND written with React and Express.
+A simple web client for BIND.

 ![Screenshot of Home Page](images/home-page.jpg)

 **Notes:**
-1. Currently firebase is used as a backend for storing user credentials.
+1. Currently firebase is used for storing user credentials.
-2. It's best to start with a fresh file since the parser is not very sophisticated
+2. It's best to start with a fresh zone file since the parser is not very sophisticated.

 ## Installation